AideenM12/Joyce-English-School-MS4/TESTING.md

 * All delete functions do not display id specific urls at the time of deletion so similar tests could not be performed on these functions.
-However similar defensive programming has been implemented so as to prevent any malicious deletion of content and only allow content to be deleted by the the content's owner or the site admin.
+However similar defensive programming has been implemented so as to prevent any malicious deletion of content and only allow content to be deleted by the content's owner or the site admin.

 ## Known Bugs and Issues

 * One issue during the start of development was the inability to render images in the browser.
-A 404 error was being display in the the terminal and after consultation with tutor support it was discovered that the following code needed to be added to the templates section of the settings.py file:
+A 404 error was being displayed in the terminal and after consultation with tutor support it was discovered that the following code needed to be added to the templates section of the settings.py file:

         'django.template.context_processors.media',